ECHO Award

 ECHO Award 2024

 The Award winners will be picked by an independent jury headed by Kathleen Ferrier, Chairman of the UNESCO Commission.
-The independent jury consists of partners from Loyens & Loeff, Boston Consulting Group, Ministry of Education, Culture and Science, and Dutch Railways.
+The independent jury consists of mainly our partners Boston Consulting Group, Ministry of Education, Culture and Science, and Dutch Railways.

 Tanja Jadnanansing